sujikathir/Organisation-Name-Scraping/README.md

 # Organisation-Name-Scrapping
-Scrapping the Company/Organisation name from a given website using the beautiful soup library
+Scraping the Company/Organisation name from a given website using the beautiful soup library